M1-CHPS/glhpc/docs/lab6.md

 - Is energy per run higher or lower with more threads?
 Why?
 - How does memory bandwidth affect scaling as more threads are added?

+!!!
+Warning
+    Keep all your performance results, plots, and analysis for your final report that you will submit at the end of [lab 7](lab7.md).

 ## 4 - Making a Library

 Now that you have optimized your SGEMM implementation, you can package it as a library.